 Our Hounds are specially trained Assistance Dogs.

-Our Heroes are disabled Service and Emergency Service personnel whose quality of life can be improved by a partnership with one of our Hounds.
+Our Heroes are disabled UK Armed Forces and Emergency Services personnel whose quality of life can be improved by a partnership with one of our Hounds.

 Hounds for Heroes was founded by Allen Parton so that injured personnel from the military and the ‘blue-light’ services have the opportunity to benefit from the life-transforming experience he had through partnering with an assistance dog.
 As a Royal Navy veteran himself, Allen (and the Charity), believes “We owe them a great debt and this is our way of saying thank you”.

 Hounds for Heroes uniquely fully funds the whole life of our Hounds.
 In this way the provision of an Assistance Dog does not create a financial burden on the Partner at any time making the availability of the help we offer as wide as possible.